amueller/columbia-website/_comsw4995s18/syllabus.md

 by Jake VanderPlas.
 It's online for free and available as a notebook at the link above.
 I highly recommend going through it before starting the class.

+### Grading / course grade
+6 homework assignments (60%), midterm exam (20%), final in-class exam (20%).
+All homework assignments are programming assignments and need to be submitted via Github (as will be explained in the class).
+The midterm will test material from the first half of the class, while the second exam will test material from the second half.

 ### Homework policy
 All homework assignments are due at 1pm.
 No later submissions (or commits) will be accepted.
 There are no deadline extensions.
 The last commit before the deadline will be counted as your submission.
-All homework assignments must execute on the Travis continuous integration server to ensure reproducibility.
-All code is expected to run on Python 3.4 and adhere to the pep8 standard as enforced by the pep8 (or flake8) linter.
-All functions must contain numpy-style docstrings.
-Please note that there is only one week to work on homework 4.
+All code is expected to run on Python 3.4 and adhere to the pep8 standard.

-### Grading / course grade
-6 homework assignments (60%), midterm exam (20%), final in-class exam (20%).
-All homework assignments are programming assignments and need to be submitted via Github (as will be explained in the class).
-The midterm will test material from the first half of the class, while the second exam will test material from the second half.

 ### Exams
 The exams will be written, no computer or course material allowed.